 A place of ease and joy is our natural home.
-But over time, we forget how to reconnect to that place, let alone how to live there.
-The daily stress of life impacts our well-being and we in turn, impact others, spreading confusion and suffering.
+But over time, we forget how to reconnect to that way of being and to live from that potential.
+The daily stress of life impacts our well-being and we in turn, impact others, often unintentionally spreading confusion and suffering.
 We disconnect from our direct experience—our bodies, our feelings and the people we want to love.
 Trying to accomplish our own happiness, we often increase the suffering of ourselves and others.

-At Dekeling, by attending community meditation, classes, and if you wish, one-on-one meetings with a teacher, you’ll learn to expand your capacity for love and fearlessness.
+At Dekeling, by attending community meditations, classes, and if you wish, one-on-one meetings with a teacher, you’ll learn to expand your capacity for love and fearlessness.
 Together, we’ll cultivate basic sanity, kindness, and compassion.
-Your everyday life will become your path to awakening.
+Using age-old Tibetan practices, your meditation, combined with your everyday life will become a path to awakening.